Skip to main content

 4.10 Ground Transportation

 a.
-Within Idaho, University vehicles are the preferred mode of travel.
-See University Policy 7005 (Background Investigations) and University Policy 7000 (University Vehicles) regarding operation of University-owned vehicles.
+Within Idaho, University vehicles are the preferred mode of travel (see University Policy 7005 – Background Investigations and University Policy 7000 – University Vehicles regarding operation of University-owned vehicles.

 b.
 Vehicle Rentals may be authorized when it is an economical and practical means of transportation.
-Travelers must use the University’s contracted rental car provider when available (See the Department of Purchasing website for State contract information).
+Travelers must use the University’s contracted rental car provider when available (see the Department of Purchasing website for State contract information).

 c.
 Private Transportation may be authorized when such use is more advantageous to the University, as determined by the manager or travel approver.

-• Privately Owned Vehicles (POV) must be used legally and safely per Idaho Code § 49-117(18).
+• Privately Owned Vehicles (POV) must be used legally and safely.

 • If a traveler uses a POV, the cost of transportation is reimbursable at the University’s allowable rate.
-Note: Charges for repairs, tires, gasoline, or other operating expense will not be separately reimbursed as they are considered covered by the University’s allowable mileage rate.
+Note: Charges for repairs, tires, gasoline, or other operating expenses will not be separately reimbursed as they are considered covered by the University’s allowable mileage rate.

 d.
 Travelers and their department heads/supervisors should consider ground transportation options and officially recognized private rideshare/sharing economy options, with consideration of safety, time, and cost in that order.